Human Clay

 Human Clay is the second studio album by American rock band Creed, released on September 28, 1999, through Wind-up Records.
-Produced by John Kurzweg, it was the band's last album to feature Brian Marshall, who left the band in August 2000, until 2009's Full Circle.
+Produced by John Kurzweg, it was the band's last album to feature Brian Marshall, who left the band in August 2000, as well as the last album featuring the original line-up, until 2009's Full Circle.

 The album earned mixed to positive reviews from critics and was a massive commercial success, peaking at number one on the US Billboard 200 and staying there for two weeks.
 The album spawned two singles that peaked in the top 10 of the Billboard Hot 100: "Higher", which peaked at number 7, and "With Arms Wide Open", their only number one single.
 The album sold over 11.5 million copies in the US alone and over 20 million worldwide, making it the best selling album of Creed's career and one of the best-selling albums in the United States.

-Overview
+The title of the album comes from a lyric in "Say I" ("The dust has finally settled on the field of human clay"), a song which carries the same message.

+Background

 Human Clay is the only Creed album to not have a title track.
-The album had three music videos created for it: "Higher" and "What If" in 1999, and "With Arms Wide Open" in 2000.
+The album had four music videos created for it: "Higher" and "What If" in 1999, "With Arms Wide Open" in 2000, and “Are You Ready?” in 2024.

-During the summer of 2000, bassist Brian Marshall began a spiral into alcoholism and addiction.
-While under the influence, Marshall threatened to beat up guitarist Mark Tremonti, began missing band obligations, and attacking Stapp both verbally and online.
-The band had a meeting with management to discuss Marshall's future.
-Stapp and Tremonti supported Marshall going to rehab and attempted to talk Marshall into going, but at that point, Marshall was too far gone to recognize he needed help.
-Brett Hestla of Virgos Merlot was initially contacted to "fill in" while Marshall went to rehab, but that never happened.
-Initially, the public thought Marshall was let go because he criticized Pearl Jam frontman Eddie Vedder in a radio interview with KNDD in June 2000, claiming that Scott Stapp is a better songwriter, and criticized Pearl Jam's recent albums for "having songs without hooks."
-Stapp later distanced the rest of the band from Marshall's comments and stated, "Yes, we get tired of the PJ question, but there is no excuse for the arrogance and stupidity [of Marshall].
-I ask you all not to judge Creed as a band, because the statements made were not the band's feelings, they were Brian's.
-I'm sorry if Brian offended anyone, and he has already apologized for his comments."
-Although it was reported Marshall left Creed "on friendly terms," he didn't.
-Tremonti and Stapp were concerned for Marshall and their collective friendships, but soon after the controversy, Marshall formed a new band called Grand Luxx with his old Mattox Creed bandmates.
-Marshall was temporarily replaced by touring bassist Brett Hestla.
-Stapp stated Marshall's leaving was his choice and was unrelated to the Pearl Jam comments.
-Mark Tremonti filled as the bassist on their third album, Weathered, while Brett Hestla became their touring bassist.
-Marshall later reunited with the band in 2009.
+Music and lyrics

+The music on Human Clay has been characterized as "hard rock rooted firmly in the Seattle vein, complete with really big riffs and intensely introspective lyrics."
+Influences present on the album include Pearl Jam, Alice in Chains and Stone Temple Pilots.
+"They're not trying to stretch into political causes or worldbeat like Pearl Jam; they're not reveling in dark psychedelia like Soundgarden; nor are they attempting a glam-Abbey Road like Stone Temple Pilots.
+Creed is a straightforward grunge and hard rock band, embracing everything that goes along with that."
+Laura Morgan of Entertainment Weekly described the sound as "lunkheaded kegger rock sculpted from [...] grunge riffs and aggressive discharge."
+She described the lyrics as "quasi-spiritual."